eigendreams/CarND-Advanced-Lane-Lines/README.md

 Is realized in a way, on each posterior frame, the previous best fits are added to the list of fits for optimization.
 This helps for outliers, as if a fit is the best, it will be selected over the others (for each side).
-Expensive though, as I actually consume more time for doing this.
+Expensive though, as I actually consume more time for doing this, so I do not save any time.